 In order to adopt, you must be at least 18 years old.
 You or the child must be a resident of Massachusetts.
-If you are married, including same-sex couples, both spouses must be a part of the adoption (except in very rare circumstances).
+If you’re married, both spouses must be a part of the adoption (except in very rare circumstances.)
 Single people and unmarried couples may also adopt.

-You can adopt anyone younger than you are, as long as they are not your spouse, brother, sister, uncle, or aunt.
+You can adopt anyone who’s younger than you are, as long as they aren’t your spouse, sibling, uncle, or aunt.

-A child under 14 must have lived with you for at least six (6) months.
+If you want to adopt a child under 14, they must have lived with you for at least 6 months.
 However, the court can waive this requirement in some cases.

-In Massachusetts, private adoption — where the birth mother makes an arrangement with the adoptive parents —is not allowed.
-Instead, the adoption needs to meet of the following conditions:
+In Massachusetts, private adoption — where the birth mother makes an arrangement with the adoptive parents — isn't allowed.
+Instead, the adoption needs to meet one of these conditions:

-- The child has been placed with you through the Department of Children and Families (DCF) or a licensed adoption agency, OR
+- The child has been placed with you through the Department of Children and Families (DCF) or a licensed adoption agency.

-- You were nominated in the will of the child’s dead parent to be the child’s guardian or adoptive parent, OR
+- You were nominated in the will of the child’s dead parent to be the child’s guardian or adoptive parent.